Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 (6-12 yrs.)
 Did you know that beavers are a keystone species and they created the wetland habitat at Huntley?
 Learn about what a keystone species is, the beavers life cycle, adaptations and impact on the environment.
 We use outdoor exploration, observation and lab skills to explore this topic.

-Intro to Game Design (6-12 yrs)
+Intro to Game Design (6-12 yrs) by Vendor

 (6-12 yrs) In this STEM exCEL class, students learn the fundamentals and concepts of game design with a real game engine.
 Students will design and build their game from the ground up while learning 2D game art and programming logic.